 We saw how Sesame Street's 40-year history has made an impact on preparing young children for school (#7).
 Several studies reinforced the importance of social and emotional learning for students (#2, 5, and 9).
 Two must-read publications were released to help educators understand how students learn (#4 and 11).
 Here are 15 studies published this year that every educator should know about.
 1. A classroom's physical learning space makes a difference in how well students learn.

-Barrett, P. 2.
-How to Bring Playfulness to High School Students.
+Barrett, P. How to Bring Playfulness to High School Students.
 It’s easy to focus on academics and college transcripts when children become tweens and teens, but retaining the agency and creativity inherent in play is crucial for them, too.

+Deck describes this as a fixed theory of intelligence, and argues that this gives rise to a ‘fixed mindset’.
+At the other end of the continuum are those people who believe success is based on a growth mindset.
+Socrative.
+Login.
+Families SA - Login.
 Just what is DEEP learning?
 We’ve been out running professional learning with hundreds of teachers so far this year and two of the popular the buzz words seem to be ‘deep learning’ and ‘powerful learners’.

-Student creation Share materials Free!
-Get our new app!
-Save time by using free lessons & activities created by educators worldwide!
+Create & Find Multimedia Lessons in Minutes.
 Student Behaviour Management – A handbook for teachers.
 DECD plink.
 Pccolemerged.
 Multiliteracies Teacher - The 'What' of Multiliteracies.
 The “what” of their pedagogy has, at its core, a metalanguage of multiliteracies based on the concept of design.

-“We propose to treat any semiotic activity, including using language to produce or consume texts, as a matter of Design involving three elements: Available Designs, Designing, and The Redesigned” (New London Group, 1996).
+That automatic mode of thinking, not under voluntary control, contrasts with the need to slow down and deliberately fiddle with pencil and paper when working through an algebra problem.
 These two systems that the brain uses to process information are the focus of Nobelist Daniel Kahneman's new book, Thinking, Fast and Slow (Farrar, Straus and Giroux, LLC., 2011).
 The following excerpt is the first chapter, entitled "The Characters of the Story," which introduces readers to these systems.
 (Used with permission.)
+Understanding fast and slow thinking could help us find more rational solutions to problems that we as a society face.
 Mindfulness exercises.
 Mindfulness exercises allow you to be able to identify, tolerate and reduce difficult, painful and even frightening thoughts, feelings and sensations.

 Mindfulness gives you back some sense of mastery over our thoughts and feelings.
 Rather than having the sense that you are being pushed around by your feelings and thoughts you learn to be able to have some agency over them.
 So what is this thing called mindfulness?
 Smiling Mind.
 Smiling Mind aims to build happier, healthier and more compassionate young people.
 Our Mindfulness Meditation programs are designed to assist people in dealing with the pressure, stress and challenges of daily life.

 Smiling Mind's Education Programs are designed: As a preemptive and proactive tool to enhance mental health and wellbeing To arm students with the skills to better manage stress and build resilience To encourage participants to feel calm, clear and content.
 The program has been developed to complement existing mental health, wellbeing and pastoral care programs, and can be used in a variety of ways, including: As part of classroom activities, session training, daily routine or roll call As part of wellbeing or pastoral care programs, sessions or lessons As a general supplement and support to the everyday curriculum.
-Introductory Sessions: TregoED: Education Leader Log in.
-The 7 Habits of Highly Effective Teens.
-DECD_TfEL PILOT_Non-googleable questions_download_web.